What you need to know

 On the Day of Remembrance and Action on Islamophobia, we join Vancouver’s Muslim community to honour the victims of the 2017 Quebec City mosque terrorist attack.

-Tragically, Islamophobia and anti-Muslim hate is an ongoing reality in Canada, as evidenced by the murder of the Afzaal family External website, opens in new tab in London, Ontario in June 2021, and numerous reported cases of hate-motivated attacks since, including at a Vancouver bus stop External website, opens in new tab.
+Tragically, Islamophobia and anti-Muslim hate is an ongoing reality in Canada.
+According to Statistics Canada External website, opens in new tab, the number of police-reported hate crimes targeting the Muslim religion in 2021 increased 71% from the previous year.
 Those wearing religious symbols, particularly women in hijab and men in turban, continue to fight for their right to peaceful self-expression in public spaces including at some workplaces.
 Islamophobia is also often closely intertwined with white supremacy as an ideology, and its eradication is bound up with the creation of an anti-racist, equitable world.
 As we mark this day, we stand against hate with the Muslim community.

 A powerful reminder of good moral and social conduct is the 11th century poem “Bani Adam”, that adorns the wall of the United Nations in New York City: